Kannagi/AltairX/ISA.md

 ### II.1.4) DCMPI

-Update the comparison flags based on integer comparison.
+Update the comparison flags based on double comparison.

 | 31 - 26  | 25 - 4      | 3 - 2 | 1 - 0 |
 | :------: | :---------: | :---: | :---: |